jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (5) Where any branch or division separately registered pursuant to this section makes default in doing anything required to be done under this Act, the liability for the doing of that thing shall revert to the registered person first mentioned in subsection (1).
 (6) Notwithstanding the foregoing provisions of this section, for the purposes of sections 15 to 15E, 19, and 19A this section shall be deemed not to have applied, and any placement or direction made pursuant to the said sections 15 to 15E, 19, and 19A in respect of the registered person first mentioned in subsection (1) shall, for the purposes of this Act, apply equally to each branch or division separately registered pursuant to this section.

-### 56B Branches and divisions in relation to certain imported services
+### 56B Branches and divisions in relation to certain imported goods and services
-(1) This section applies to a supply of services that is treated by section 8(4B) as being made in New Zealand, or in relation to which an output tax liability under section 20(3JC) arises.
+(1) This section applies to a supply of goods or services that is treated by section 8(4B) as being made in New Zealand, or in relation to which an output tax liability under section 20(3JC) arises.
 (2) If a person carries on activities both inside and outside New Zealand through branches or divisions— (a) each branch or division is treated as being a separate person; and (b) a branch or division inside New Zealand is treated as being a resident; and